Joao-Ex-Machina/Fire-and-Brimstone/README.md

 Fire and Brimstone is a arcade-type shooter I co-created in the Unity Engine.
 Final project for AIB (sy 19/20).

-The Final Scripts of the game are on the FinalScripts directory, this because I accidentaly uploaded initially the pre-alpha versions of the scripts, I will keep them here for future learning and analysis
+The Final Scripts of the game are on the FinalScripts directory, this because I accidentaly uploaded initially the pre-alpha versions of the scripts, I will keep them here for future learning and analysis.

+I would also like to apologize for the lack of comments in the scripts, a petty mistake